+- Capacity

-- Capacity - Type of extinguishant - Weight or volume of the extinguishant - Date the extinguisher must be checked which must be no more than one (1) year after either date of filling or the date of the last check corresponding expiry date. - iv) Environmental mats are compulsory at ALL refuel points at the designated route refuel points, including DSP.
-SACCS will provide smaller environmental mats to be used in Parc Fermé and Holding areas if and when required.
-Refer SSR 318 A [vi] c) and d). - [iii] The organisers must appoint a Safety Officer who will observe the refuel procedure and who may report any infringements on the refueling regulations to the Clerk of the Course for disciplinary action.
-The penalty is thirty (30) minutes.
+- Type of extinguishant

+- Weight or volume of the extinguishant

+- Date the extinguisher must be checked which must be no more than one (1) year after either date of filling or the date of the last check corresponding expiry date.

+- d) Environmental mats are compulsory at ALL refuel points at the designated route refuel points, including DSP.

+The SA Rally-Raid Championship will provide smaller environmental mats to be used in Parc Fermé and Holding areas if and when required.
+Refer SSR 318 A [vi] c) and d).

+[iii] The organisers must appoint a Safety Officer who will observe the refuel procedure and who may report any infringements on the refuelling regulations to the Clerk of the Course for disciplinary action.
+The penalty is thirty

+- (30) minutes.
 Refer SSR 318 A [vi] f) - [iv] Empty fuel drums must be removed from the refuel area/DSP by the competitor's service crew.
 Appendix 3 Fuel Storage & Safety: Article 1.2 of the MSA Environmental Code Refers.
-Failure to comply with this requirement will result in a fine as detailed in SSR 318 A [x] f).
+Failure to comply with this requirement will result in a fine as detailed in SSR 318 A [x] f). - [v] Remote refuel zones and limited remote servicing may be incorporated should loop distances require such.